Domestication of the dog: Genetic changes

-The difference in overall body size between a Cane Corso (Italian mastiff) and a Yorkshire terrier is over 30-fold, yet both are members of the same species.
+The difference in overall body size between a Cane Corso (Italian mastiff) and a Yorkshire Terrier is over 30-fold, yet both are members of the same species.

-The Yellow Dog Study
+The yellow dog study

 Domestic dogs exhibit diverse coat colours and patterns.
 In many mammals, different colour patterns are the result of the regulation of the Agouti gene, which can cause hair follicles to switch from making black or brown pigments to yellow or nearly white pigments.
 The most common coat pattern found in modern wolves is agouti, in which the upperside of the body has banded hairs and the underside exhibits lighter shading.
 The colour yellow is dominant to the colour black and is found in dogs across much of the world and the dingo in Australia.

 In 2021, a study of whole genome sequences taken from dogs and wolves focused on the genetic relationships between them based on coat colour.
 The study found that most dog colour haplotypes were similar to most wolf haplotypes, however dominant yellow in dogs was closely related to white in arctic wolves from North America.
 This result suggests a common origin for dominant yellow in dogs and white in wolves but without recent gene flow, because this light colour clade was found to be basal to the golden jackal and genetically distinct from all other canids.
 The most recent common ancestor of the golden jackal and the wolf lineage dates back to 2 million YBP.
 The study proposes that 35,000 YBP there was genetic introgression into the Late Pleistocene grey wolf from a ghost population of an extinct canid which had diverged from the grey wolf lineage over 2 million YBP.
 This colour diversity could be found 35,000 YBP in wolves and 9,500 YBP in dogs.
 A closely related haplotype exists among those wolves of Tibet which possess yellow shading in their coats.
 The study explains the colour relationships between modern dogs and wolves, white wolves from North America, yellow dogs, and yellowish wolves from Tibet.
 The study concludes that during the Late Pleistocene, natural selection laid the genetic foundation for modern coat colour diversity in dogs and wolves.